Nickdev8/nickesselman.nl/liveblog.md

 ![alt text](images/liveblog/goldendridge.png){hole}
 ## Golden Gate Bridge Adventure
 ![alt text](images/liveblog/pier.png){right}
 For most of the day, not much really happened.
-But around 6pm, things picked up—we all headed out to visit the Golden Gate Bridge.
+But around 6pm, things picked up, we all headed out to visit the Golden Gate Bridge.

 Our group of 8 was the first to arrive, so we walked partway across the bridge while waiting for the others.
 Eventually, about 14 of us were there.

 At one point, I realized I was unintentionally leading the group—just walking ahead with no idea where I was going.
 So, naturally, I picked a random path… and somehow ended up at a pier.

-We joked that it felt like we were in a *Lemmings* game—everyone just blindly following along!
+We joked that it felt like we were in a *Lemmings* game, everyone just blindly following along!

 Along the way, I talked with a few people and ended up having a blast hanging out with **Elliot** and **Om**—super chill and hilarious guys.
 Definitely a highlight of the day.